Stay right here for our final news roundup and information overload.

 If you were in line, you still got to vote.

-We had to go and you know tell them.
+We had to go and tell them.

-But um, we went well past eight o'clock.
+But we went well past 8 o'clock voting in our area.

-And when Miss Katie Hobbs made her, you know, acceptance silly little speech, um there were still 48,000 ballots out.
+And when Miss Katie Hobbs made her, you know, acceptance silly little speech, there were still 48,000 ballots out.

-And we have done over four thousand.
+And we have done over 4,000.

 And the county is not making it easy to get these ballots cured.